hershd23/buzzdb-docs/docs/labs/setup.rst

 CMake
 ~~~~~

-Our Makefile includes a number of targets to test and run buzzdb.
+`CMake <https://cmake.org/>`_ is a cross-platform tool for managing the build process of software systems.

 cmake -DCMAKE_BUILD_TYPE=Debug ..
     Generate a Makefile in Debug mode